David Byrne: Other work

-David Byrne co-founded the world-music record label Luaka Bop with Yale Evlev in 1990.
+David Byrne co-founded the world-music record label Luaka Bop with Yale Evelev in 1990.
 It was originally created to release Latin American compilations, but it has grown to include music from Cuba, Africa, the Far East and beyond, releasing the work of artists such as Cornershop, Os Mutantes, Los De Abajo, Jim White, Zap Mama, Tom Zé, Los Amigos Invisibles, and King Changó.

 In 2005, he initiated his own internet radio station, Radio David Byrne.
 Each month, Byrne posts a playlist of music he likes, linked by themes or genres.
 Byrne's playlists have included African popular music, country music classics, vox humana, classical opera and film scores from Italian movies.

-He serves on the board of directors of SoundExchange, an organisation designated by the United States Congress to collect and distribute digital performance royalties for sound recordings.
+He serves on the board of directors of SoundExchange, an organization designated by the United States Congress to collect and distribute digital performance royalties for sound recordings.

 In 2006, Byrne released Arboretum, a sketchbook facsimile of his Tree Drawings, published by McSweeney's.
 Byrne is a visual artist whose work has been shown in contemporary art galleries and museums around since the 1990s.
 Represented by the Pace/MacGill Gallery in New York.
 In 2010 his original artwork was in the exhibition The Record: Contemporary Art and Vinyl at the Nasher Museum of Art at Duke University.

 TED Talks

 David Byrne has also been a speaker at the TED conferences.
 In June 2010, he spoke at the TED conference about the effects of architecture on music.
-Later in October 2010, he performed a hit from Talking Heads's 1988 album Naked titled "(Nothing But) Flowers" along with Thomas Dolby and string quartet Ethel-the TED2010 house band.
+Later in October 2010, he performed a hit from Talking Heads' 1988 album Naked, titled "(Nothing But) Flowers", along with Thomas Dolby and the string quartet Ethel, who together made up the TED2010 house band.

 Personal life

-Although a resident of the United States since childhood, Byrne was a British citizen until 2012, when he became a dual citizen of the United Kingdom and the United States.
+Although a resident of the United States since childhood, Byrne was solely a British citizen until 2012, when he became a dual citizen of the United Kingdom and the United States.
+He has also held Irish citizenship since 2020.
+Speaking of his Scottish origins in a 2014 interview with The Evening Standard, Byrne stated "I have lived in the States pretty much my whole life, but from my parents and everything, there's still an affinity to maybe a Scottish sense of humour, and some of the attitudes that go with that."
+During the 2014 Scottish independence referendum, Byrne expressed his preference for Scotland to remain part of the United Kingdom.

 He lives in New York City.
 His father, Thomas, died in October 2013.
 His mother, Emma, died in June 2014.
-Speaking of his Scottish origins in a 2014 interview with The Evening Standard Byrne stated "I have lived in the States pretty much my whole life, but from my parents and everything, there's still an affinity to maybe a Scottish sense of humour, and some of the attitudes that go with that."
-During the 2014 Scottish independence referendum, Byrne expressed his preference for a No vote and for Scotland to remain part of the United Kingdom.

 Byrne describes himself as on the autism spectrum, but has not been professionally diagnosed.
-In a 2020 interview on Amy Schumer's podcast 3 Girls, 1 Keith, he stated that he felt that his condition was a superpower as it allows him to hyperfocus on his creative pursuits.
-In 2012, he stated that he felt that music was his way of communicating when he could not do it face to face because of autism.
+In a 2020 interview on Amy Schumer's podcast 3 Girls, 1 Keith, he said that he felt that his condition was a superpower as it allows him to hyperfocus on his creative pursuits.
+In 2012, he said that he felt that music was his way of communicating when he could not do it face to face because of his autism.